Nexai-net/democrite/README.md

 With Democrite, there is no need to explicitly call the grain yourself : Democrite handles this based on the configuration.<br />

-That why we use the name of **Virtual Grains** (**VGrain**) to specify a 'not direct call consumation' behavior.
+This is the reason we refer to them as **Virtual Grains** (**VGrain**), to denote a behavior that does not involve direct call consumption.

 ### Sequences

-A **Sequence** is a chain of virtual grain that will be executed one after the other sequentially where output could be consumed as input by the next **VGrain**. <br />
+A **Sequence** is a series of virtual grains executed sequentially, where the output of one can be used as input for the next **VGrain**. <br />

-The goal is to define this sequence only once and store it in a database.
-To execute the sequence only its **Uid** is needed.
+The aim is to set up this sequence just once and save it in a database.
+To run the sequence, only its unique identifier (**Uid**) is required.

 > [!IMPORTANT]
-> For now only local declaration is managed.
+> Currently, only local declarations are supported.
-> Look to [Next](#next) section to see that future behavior to load those configuration from a storage system (Databases).
+> Please refer to the [Next](#next) section for information on future capabilities to load these configurations from a storage system, such as databases.

 To configure and test **sequences** you need to create and register it in the DemocriteNode configuration.